cocos/cocos-docs/en/concepts/scene/light/shadow.md

 ### ShadowMap

 ShadowMap renders the scene with the lights as the viewpoint.
-From the position of the lights, the places in the scene that are not visible are where shadowss are created.
+From the position of the lights, the places in the scene that are not visible are where shadows are created.

 ![shadow map panel details](shadow/shadowmap-properties.png)